Backyard burning, fires and wood smoke

 If you’re lighting a fire for cooking or personal warmth you must make sure the fire:

-- has a clearance of 4 metre around the fire
+- has a clearance of four metres around the fire

 - is clear of any type of flammable material in the area around and above the fire.

 - Burning wood treated with copper chrome arsenate (perma-pine) or other chemical preservatives is illegal.

 - All fires are subject to fire restrictions set by the Country Fire Service (CFS).